jhpyle/docassemble/_docs/interviews.md

 effect except to allow the user to click the browser's back button in order to go back one screen.

-There is also a special page of the site, located at `/list`, which displays a [list of interviews] available on your server.
+If you want to use **docassemble** to give users a list of interviews from which to choose, there is also a special page of the site, located at `/list`, which displays a [list of interviews] available on your server.

 > https://interview.example.com/list

-You can configure this list using the [`dispatch`] configuration directive.
+This list is not automatically-generated.
+You need to configure the list using the [`dispatch`] configuration directive.
 The list of interviews can also be [embedded] into a page of another web site.
+This page is highly [configurable].
 You can also replace the default `/list` page with an interview using the [`dispatch interview`] configuration directive.
 Within that interview, you can use the [`interview_menu()`] function within that interview to present the list of interviews in whatever way you want.